 Florida Senate passes bill banning doctors from providing transgender treatments to minors

 TALLAHASSEE, Fla.
-(NSF) - The Florida Senate has passed a bill with a 27-12 vote today that would prevent doctors from providing treatments such as puberty blockers and hormone therapy to minors.
+(NSF) - The Florida Senate has passed a bill with a 27-12 vote on Tuesday that would prevent doctors from providing treatments such as puberty blockers and hormone therapy to minors.

 North central Florida state Senator Keith Perry co-introduced the bill.
 The proposal, which includes an exemption for children currently receiving treatment for gender dysphoria, mirrors rules adopted by the Florida Board of Medicine and the Florida Board of Osteopathic Medicine that recently went into effect.
 State Senator Clay Yarborough is the bill sponsor.